 They have a rubbery texture and a natural, earthy aroma when you first open up the packaging.
 However, after taking the appropriate steps to rinse and drain your noodles, the noodles lose that somewhat unpleasant odor and soak in the aromas of your dish.

 The texture of these noodles is a little chewy compared to traditional noodles.
 They have some elasticity similar to what you'd find in ramen noodles.

 Are Shirataki Noodles Keto?

 Yes, these miracle noodles are definitely keto-friendly and are an excellent noodle substitute.
-Most brands contain zero net carbs, which make them perfect on a keto diet.
+Most brands contain zero net carbs, which makes them perfect for a keto diet.

 They are also very low in calories and contain no added sugars.
 Also, thanks to their high soluble fiber content, you only need a small quantity to get you feeling full.

-Shirataki noodles boast some impressive health benefits, including colon health, lowering cholesterol, helps regulate blood sugar, and aids in weight loss.
+Shirataki noodles boast some impressive health benefits, including colon health, lowering cholesterol, helping regulate blood sugar, and aiding in weight loss.